asmaamirkhan/DeepLearningNotes/0-NNConcepts/3-ActivationFunctions.md

 > Remember that the composition of two linear functions is itself a linear function

-## 👩‍🏫 Rules For Choosing Activation Function:
+## 👩‍🏫 Rules For Choosing Activation Function
 * If the output is 0 or 1 (binary classification) ➡ *sigmoid* is good for output layer
 * for all other units ➡ *Relu* :sparkles: